dj-wasabi/ansible-zabbix-agent/README.md

 * `zabbix_repo`: When you already have an repository with the zabbix components, you can set it to False.

+* `agent_listeninterface`: On which interface zabbix-agent is listening.
+Default: eth0

 These variables needs to be changed/overriden when you want to make use of the zabbix-api for automatically creating and or updating hosts.